Implementing Sophos Firewall TLS Inspection Correctly

 - LAN > WAN: classic user web traffic to the internet.

-Handle with care:
+Handle with caution:

 - Password managers and identity providers.

-- Operating system and vendor update services.
+- Operating system and manufacturer update services.

 - Mobile apps and Android devices.